 As the Group's stand-ready liability is not traded in an active market with readily observable prices, the Group uses significant unobservable inputs to measure the fair value of stand-ready liabilities upon initial recognition.
 Stand-ready liabilities are categorized in the Level 3 valuation hierarchy based on the significance of unobservable factors in the overall fair value measurement.
-The Group estimates the fair value of the stand-ready liability by estimating expected net accumulated loss rates for each product type, based on historical net accumulated loss rate for each product type and incorporating a markup margin.
+The Group estimates the fair value of the stand-ready liability by estimating net expected accumulated loss rate for each product type, based on historical net accumulated loss rate for each product type and incorporating a markup margin.
 A discounted cash flow methodology was used to estimate the fair value of the guarantee liabilities.
-The significant unobservable inputs used in the fair value measurement of guarantee liabilities include the expected net accumulated loss rates applied in the valuation models.
-The weighted average expected net accumulated loss rates applied for year 2016 and 2017 are 20.3% and 13.4%, respectively.
+The significant unobservable inputs used in the fair value measurement of guarantee liabilities include the expected net accumulative loss rates applied in the valuation models.
+The weighted average expected net accumulative loss rates applied for year 2017 and 2018 are 13.4% and 11.2% on new loans facilitated in the respective years.
 These inputs in isolation can cause significant increases or decreases in fair value.
-The increase in the expected net accumulated loss rates can significantly increase the fair value of stand-ready liability of the loan newly facilitated upon initial recognition; conversely a decrease in the expected net accumulated loss rates can significantly decrease the fair value of stand-ready liability of the loan newly facilitated upon initial recognition.
+The increase in the net expected cumulative loss rates can significantly increase the fair value of stand-ready liability of the loan newly facilitated upon initial recognition.
 When a discounted cash flow model is used to determine fair value, the significant input used in the valuation model is the discount rate applied to present value the projected cash flows which is based on market rates.
 The Group also estimated the markup margin by looking at several comparable business models.
 The expected net accumulated loss rate of underlying loans was determined based on the average historical net accumulated loss rate of the Group's products.